zhtyolivia/pid-multimodal/README.md

 ## Data preparation

 You can download the four multimodal medical datasets used in this study [here](https://drive.google.com/drive/folders/13aZ5mFqh6dB-SVbxolOGTLOcxzYssZmx?usp=sharing).
+The CSV files include the features and outcomes, and the JSON files contain the data splits used for repeated cross-validation.

 To compute PID metrics and run the models, place the datasets in the `datasets` directory.
-The CSV files include the features and outcomes, and the JSON files contain the data splits used for repeated cross-validation.

 The file structure is then:
 ```
   ├── datasets/
   │   ├── lung_radiopathomic/
   │   ├── prostate_t2w_adc/
   │   ├── ...
   ├── linear_models
   │   ├── ...
+  ├── nonlinear_models
+  │   ├── ...
   ├── ...
 ```

 ## Calculate PID-based metrics
-We adapted the implementation of PID-based metrics for quantifying multimodal interactions from Liang et al. The `PID` directory contains their implementation of PID-based metrics.
-See the [original repository](https://github.com/pliang279/PID/tree/1f6e9d09598754f0dcf7d4ce7e7ffe1c377b0035) for further details.
+We adapted the implementation of PID-based metrics for quantifying multimodal interactions from Liang et al. See the [this repository](https://github.com/pliang279/PID/tree/1f6e9d09598754f0dcf7d4ce7e7ffe1c377b0035) for further details.

 ### Installing required packages